 - facilitate networking between educators and youth involved;

-- and, pilot a process that can be scaled up nationally.
+- and, build a process that can be scaled up nationally.

 Since the 2016 election, examples of hate and harassment have spiked in schools and communities nationwide.
 Students and teachers across the country say they have experienced heightened tension and anxiety.
 And 91.6% of teachers recently surveyed nationally agreed that “leaders should encourage and model civil exchange and greater understanding across lines of difference.”